 Meals – Breakfast and Dinner

-After breakfast leave for Agra.
+Early morning yoga class for those who are interested and then after breakfast leave for Agra.
 Though Agra is obviously best known for the Taj Mahal, it’s also home to an impressive, 94-acre fort that’s often overshadowed but definitely worth a visit.

 On the way have morning tea at the Viceroy Club so well known in both movies now the “The First and Second Best Marigold Hotel” (locally known as the Narain Niwas Palace).